Cutting a tree with Subgraph Complementation is hard, except for some small trees: Preliminaries

 \section{Preliminaries}

 In this section, we provide various definitions, notations, and terminologies used in this paper.

 \textbf{Graphs}.
 For a graph $G$, the vertex set and edge set are denoted by $V(G)$ and $E(G)$ respectively.
 A graph $G$ is \textit{$H$-free} if it does not contain $H$ as an induced subgraph.
-We denote $\mathcal{F}(H)$ as the family of $H$-free graphs.
-The vertex connectivity, $\mathcal{K}(G)$, of a graph $G$ is the minimum number of vertices in $G$ whose removal causes $G$ either disconnected or reduces $G$ to a graph with only one vertex.
+By $\mathcal{F}(H)$ we denote the class of $H$-free graphs.
+The vertex connectivity, $\mathcal{K}(G)$, of a graph $G$ is the minimum number of vertices in $G$ whose removal either causes $G$ disconnected or reduces $G$ to a graph with only one vertex.
 A graph $G$ is said to be $k$-connected, if $\mathcal{K}(G)\geq k$.
-We denote the well-known graphs such as a complete graph, an independent set, a star, a cycle, and a path, each of them on $n$ vertices, by $K_n$, $nK_1$, $K_{1,n-1}$, $C_n$, and $P_n$ respectively.
+By $K_n$, $nK_1$, $K_{1,n-1}$, $C_n$, and $P_n$, we denote the complete graphs, empty graphs, star graphs, cycles, and paths on $n$ vertices respectively.